key4hep/key4hep-doc/README.md

 repository gets too large, it is possible to remove the branch entirely and start from scratch (the next run of the action will populate the branch again).
 **Only the `index.html` file has to be put onto the branch first.**

+We also make preview pages for PRs on this repository which will be placed onto the `gh-pages` branch as well, but under a dedicated directory.
+This means that they are generally reachable by people, if they know the corresponding full reference.